 Finding executive protection data doesn’t always require mainstream social networks like Twitter.
 Less regulated social networks are populated with radicalized communities where executive threats can be more targeted and explicit.
-Security teams can use the Echosec Platform to find instances of an executive’s name across a variety of niche social networks in a violent or threatening context.
+Security teams can use Flashpoint to find instances of an executive’s name across a variety of niche social networks in a violent or threatening context.

 Social media searches can also identify less critical threats, such as bad executive press.
 Aggregating this information can help organizations formulate a PR strategy or public response.

 2. Search deep and dark web networks

 Executives also face a constant barrage of cyber threats.
 Adversaries increasingly target executives, both to exploit their high net worth and broad data access.
 Threat actors are also realizing the value of security vulnerabilities typical to the C-suite.

 For example, executives often rely on assistants to manage their emails and financial transactions.
 This means that threat actors don’t necessarily need to hard hack a company’s systems to steal data or an executive’s financial credentials—they just need to know how to convincingly impersonate an executive and request this data from the right people.
 This is known as a business email compromise (BEC), one of the most costly cyber attacks today according to the FBI.

 Unindexed sites on the deep and dark web contain valuable evidence of BECs and other executive-targeted cyberthreats.
 These can include: